Xuzhou-Huang/AIP-in-Azure-China/Use AIP Client with custom domain.md

 # Setup AIP Client with custom domain

-### Step 1 - verify custom domain on Azure AD
+### Step 1 - Verify Custom Domain on Azure Portal

 Go to https://portal.azure.cn verify your custom domain by adding DNS record.

-### Step 2 - Complete setup in M365 for Exchange and Exchange Online Protection
+### Step 2 - Complete Setup in M365 for Exchange and Exchange Online Protection

 Go to https://portal.partner.microsoftonline.cn/ and follow the steps to corresponding DNS records.